prayagyadav/ColumnarHEP/Readme.md

 List the software and libraries required to run the Jupyter Notebooks and any additional dependencies.
 For example:

 - Python 3.8 or higher
-- Jupyter Notebook
+- Jupyter Notebook or Jupyter Lab
 - pandas
 - numpy
 - matplotlib
-- (Add any other required libraries)
+- ROOT
+- uproot
+- awkward array
+- numba
+- vector
+- hist
+- IPython

 You can also provide installation instructions if necessary.

 ## Usage

-Explain how to run the Jupyter Notebooks in your repository.
-For example:

-1. Clone the repository to your local machine using `git clone https://github.com/your_username/repository_name.git`.
+1. Clone the repository to your local machine using `git clone https://github.com/prayagyadav/ColumnarHEP.git`.
-2. Navigate to the repository directory: `cd repository_name`.
+2. Navigate to the repository directory: `cd ColumnarHEP`.
-3. Install the required dependencies using `pip install -r requirements.txt` (if you have a requirements.txt file).
-4. Open Jupyter Notebook using the command `jupyter notebook`.
+3. Open Jupyter Notebook using the command `jupyter-lab`.
-5. Run the notebooks from the Jupyter Notebook interface.
+5. Run the notebooks from the Jupyter-lab interface.

 Include any specific instructions related to the datasets, such as how to access and load them in the notebooks.